Real Change – or How to Talk with Your COPD Patients about New Year’s Resolutions

 Empower your patients to own the change and look at it as more of a challenge than a burden.
 Jo-Von Tucker, a woman with COPD who defied the odds, educated herself about COPD and became a national leader in COPD advocacy said, “Many people can be of help to us as we fight the good fight against lung disease...but they can't do it for us!
 They can advise, they can cajole (although they shouldn't have to), and they can cheer from the sidelines whenever we've won a major battle with an exacerbation.”
 She continued, “But they cannot do the exercises for us; they cannot take our medicines for us, and they certainly cannot breathe for us!
 We are the ones who must be responsible for our accomplishments in health management!”
 Owning the change and reframing it as a challenge can help to inspire action.

-As you and your patients enter the new year, approach resolutions with thought and care.
-Using these approaches next month and throughout the year may make 2017 the year of empowering your patients with COPD to make real change and realize noticeable improvement.
+As you and your patients enter a new year, approach resolutions with thought and care.
+Using these approaches throughout the year may make this the year of empowering your patients with COPD to make real change and realize noticeable improvement.

 Tell us in the comments: what approaches have helped you and your patients to stick to resolutions and achieve set goals?